Back to home

 Key Points

-• Overnight warm front will bring rain, prevent refreeze and leave snow soft and unstable tomorrow.
+• Overnight warm front will bring rain, impede refreezing and soften the snowpack.

-• Wind slabs increased in north and southeast; off‑piste snow >60 cm above 2,500 m in the northern sector.
+• Wind slabs have grown; off‑piste snow >60 cm above 2,500 m in the north increases potential avalanche size.

-The meteorological service warns of a considerable avalanche risk (level 3 of 5) in the northern part of the country following recent precipitation and strong winds.
-A warm front expected overnight will prevent refreezing and add rain to the snowpack, leaving the snow soft tomorrow and increasing instability.
+The meteorological service has warned of a considerable avalanche risk (level 3 out of 5) in the northern sector after recent precipitation and strong winds, with level‑2 alerts across several central and southern areas.
+A warm front expected to pass overnight will impede overnight refreezing and introduce rain to the snowpack, leaving the surface soft and more unstable tomorrow.

-Dangerous spots are numerous on popular mountain routes and off‑piste terrain and can be difficult to detect even for experienced observers.
-Conditions are in some cases critical for ski and snowshoe excursions and for off‑piste descents.
+Dangerous spots are numerous on popular mountain routes and in off‑piste terrain and can be difficult to recognise even for experienced observers.
+Conditions are, in some cases, critical for ski and snowshoe excursions and for off‑piste descents; route choice, group management and conservative decision‑making are therefore essential.